jarvisteach/appJar/docs/mkdocs/docs/pythonWidgetGrouping.md

 Everything is grouped into that single window, and any changes affect everything in that window.

 It's sometimes desirable to group widgets together within a window.
+Or to have multiple *pages* of widgets.
 A number of options are provided to make this easier.

+###Format
+All of these methods work in the same way.
+You call the `start` function when you want to start a container, then the `stop` function when you're done.
+When you call `start` you can pass in positional arguments like any other widget (row, column, rowspan, colspan).
+Any [GUI Options](pythonGuiOptions) you set, within the container, will only affect that container.
 ###Label Frame
 ----
 A way of grouping widgets into a box, with a label at the top of the box.